ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

       - Resources/
       - PlugIns/

-Bundle is just a directory with suffix ".app" which magically converts it to the "bundle" where real executable is inside `Contents/MacOS/` directory, it's library dependencies live in `Frameworks/` directory and other resources in other appropriate places (`Resources/` or `PlugIns`).
+Bundle is just a directory with suffix ".app" which magically converts it to the "bundle" where real executable is inside `Contents/MacOS/` directory, its library dependencies live in `Frameworks/` directory and other resources in other appropriate places (`Resources/` or `PlugIns`).

 To understand which dependencies does your `HelloWorld` executable have, you can use `otool` command line utility (part of XCode) with parameter `-L`: